vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

 Do a max frequency hearing test using https://www.youtube.com/watch?v=zUmbmssqHOY

-Normal headphones, both ears:

-- [ ] Normal headphones, start the video, setting volume to half the max and balance to neutral
-- [ ] Right before the GO point, put finger on space bar and fingers of right hand on volume controls, close eyes, note current time, and hit space bar
-- [ ] Increase volume as sound gets fainter, and open eyes when sound gets inaudible even at max volume
-  - IMPORTANT NOTE: Only open eyes when I definitely feel like I can't hear sound; if I feel a bit in doubt, keep eyes closed.
-  - Pause video if it is still playing (only *after* opening eyes)
-  - If video stopped, do I see the next video recommendations populate right as I open my eyes?
-That's confirmation that I stopped hearing the sound right when it finished playing.
-If they are already populated, that might mean that I was hearing phantom noises after the video stopped.
-  - In the case that the recommendations were already populated, look at the time; if it is between 81 and 84 seconds after I closed my eyes, I am fine and I got to 20 kHz; otherwise, redo the test
-  - If I paused the video before getting to 20 kHz, do play/pause testing to see if I can hear a clear play/pause difference, and use that to refine my estimate of max frequency
-  - Final frequency estimate: ???

 Normal headphones, left ear only:

 - [ ] Normal headphones, start the video, setting volume to half the max and balance to all on left ear